 This one also requires a box of 1 or 2 feet high.
 And also uses the same muscles like the last one.

-Now, the step by step description of how you’re gonna have to do this.
+Now, the step by step description of how you’re gonna has to do this.

 Stand with one leg while the other is placed on the box.
 Now jump and alternate the position of the legs.
 Keep jumping and repeating the process.